-ELN121 - Foundations of Early Childhood Education
+ELN 121 - Foundations of Early Childhood Education

-Foundations of Early Childhood Education
+Course Title Foundations of Early Childhood Education

-This Writing Intensive course introduces students to the social, cultural, economic, and historical forces influencing early childhood education (ECE) in NYC and other urban settings; definitions of ECE's function and curriculum; ECE as a profession; the role of federal, state and city agencies; early learning assessment; quality and equity; issues of social inclusion and respect for diversity.
-Students will also develop a teacher education ePortfolio.
-Students must complete 30 hours of fieldwork.
+This writing intensive course introduces students to cultural and historical factors thatinfluence early childhood education (ECE) in New York and other urban settings.
+Students will consider ECE's function and curriculum; ECE as a profession; the role of federal, state, and city agencies; early learning assessment; quality and equity; and issues of social inclusion and respect for diversity.
+Students will develop a teacher education ePortfolio.
+Students must complete 30 fieldwork hrs.

-ELN122 - Foundations of American Education: Grades 7-12
+ELN 122 - Foundations of American Education: Grades 7-12

-Foundations of American Education: Grades 7-12
+Course Title Foundations of American Education: Grades 7-12